dmbarbour/glas/docs/GlasApps.md

 ## Stable Database Bindings

-A subset of names with a specific prefix in the application namespace, perhaps `$*`, will be mapped to keys in a key-value database.
-This provides a simple basis for application state that is friendly for live coding, orthogonal persistence, and debug views.
-It also enables namespace-based control over access to the state effect.
+To simplify live coding, orthogonal persistence, and debug views, application state is mapped from the application namespace to a key-value database.
+To support namespace-based control over access to the state effect, and manual stabilization names as we edit code, only names with a specific prefix - perhaps `sys.db.*` or `$*` - will represent variables.

 The front-end language should be aware of state and translate names appropriately by default.
 For example, when introducing hierarchical component 'foo' the language might add default translations `{ "" => "foo.", "$" => "$foo.", "$global." => "$global." }`, supporting local state under `$varname` and global state (shared between components) under `$global.varname`.

 Ultimately, the runtime is responsible for mapping names to database keys.
 This may be configurable and application specific, allowing different apps to automatically bind different regions of a database.
 Assumptions about state may be expressed as annotations, while specialized operations (e.g. for queues, bags, CRDTs) can improve performance in context of parallelism or mirroring.